ilovural/GNN-Federated-Visual-Homing-for-Cooperative-Multi-Robot-Navigation-in-GPS-Denied-Environments/README.md

 ### Data Collection:
 This model's data was collected from a Gazebo environment using an automated script to collect images.
 The images were processed and paired using a Python script.
-1. The script for automating the collection of images by the nodes in Gazebo can be found under the file named **GazeboImageCollection.py**.
-The script was written by Dr. Damian Lyons (Fordham University).
-2. The script for processing and pairing the images, as well as generating the CSV file can be found in the file named **DataProcessing.py**.

 ### Files:
 **building_graph.py:** This file includes the froxen feature extractor (EfficientNet B0) which can be changed out with any other CNN geature extractor (such as ResNet, MobileNet, etc).
 The image pairs, *current* and *destination*, are treated as connections in the global graph.
 This creates  a four-channel edge-augmented graph accepting RGB and Edge-Segmented images from the dataset (*images\images*).
 This file has four functions: